-- 5% This is the maximum allowance and will be reserved for the most exceptional cases, such as: - terminal illness of the candidate: - terminal illness of a parent/carer; - death of a member of the immediate family within two months of the examination; - very serious and disruptive crisis/incident at or near the time of the examination. - 4% Very serious problems such as: - life-threatening illness of candidate or member of immediate family; - major surgery at or near the time of the examination; - severe disease; - very recent death of member of extended family; - severe or permanent bodily injury occurring at the time of the examination; - serious crisis/incident at the time of the examination. - N.B.
-'Very recent' is defined as within one month of the examination(s) taking place.
+5% This is the maximum allowance and will be reserved for the most exceptional cases,

+- · terminal illness of the candidate: - terminal illness of a parent/carer, brother or sister; - · death of a member of the immediate family within three months of the examination: - very serious and disruptive crisis/incident at or near the time of the examination.

+4% Very serious problems such as:

+- · life-threatening illness of candidate or member of immediate family; - major surgery at or near the time of the examination; - · severe disease; - · very recent death of member of extended family; - severe or permanent bodily injury occurring at the time of the examination; - serious crisis/incident at the time of the examination. - NB 'Very recent' is defined as within one month of the examination(s) taking place.
+The centre must be satisfied that there has been a material detrimental effect on candidate examination performance or in the production of coursework or nonexamination assessment.
-3% A more common category, (more cases will fall into this category) including:

-- recent traumatic experience such as death of a close friend or distant relative; - recent illness of a more serious nature: - flare-up of a severe congenital/medical condition or a psychological condition; - broken limbs; - organ disease; - physical assault trauma before an examination; - recent crisis/incident; - witnessing a distressing event on the day of the examination involved.

-N.B.
-'Recent' is defined as four months prior to the examination(s) taking place.

-2% The most common category of allowance - the majority of cases will fall within this category:

-- illness at the time of the examination; - broken limb on the mend; - concussion: - effects of pregnancy (not pregnancy per se); - extreme distress on the day of an examination; (not simply exam related stress) - allowance on last paper taken in a day when a candidate has been entered for three or more examinations timetabled for the same day and the total duration of those papers is more than 5 hours 30 minutes (GCSE examinations) or more than 6 hours (GCE examinations).

-(Where extra time has been used following formal approval, this should be included in the calculation.)

-(Supervised rest breaks must not be included in the total duration of the papers when applying for special consideration.)

-1% Reserved for more minor problems:

-- noise during examination which is more than momentary; - illness of another candidate which leads to disruption in the examination room; - stress or anxiety for which medication has been prescribed; - hay fever on the day of an examination; - minor upset arising from administrative problems.
+- 3% A more common category (more cases will fall into this category), including: - recent traumatic experience such as death of a close friend or distant relative; - recent illness of a more serious nature; - flare-up of a severe congenital/medical condition or a psychological condition; - · broken limbs; - · organ disease; - physical assault trauma before an examination; - recent crisis/incident; - witnessing a distressing event on the day of the examination involved. - NB 'Recent' is defined as up to four months prior to the examination(s) taking place.
+The centre must be satisfied that there has been a material detrimental effect on candidate examination performance or in the production of coursework or non-examination assessment. - 2% The most common category of allowance (most cases will fall within this category): - · illness at the time of the examination; - · broken limb on the mend; - · concussion; - effects of pregnancy (not pregnancy per se); - extreme distress on the day of an examination (not simply exam related stress); - allowance on the last paper taken in a day when a candidate has been entered for three or more examinations timetabled for the same day and the total duration of those papers is more than 5 hours 30 minutes (GCSE, Level 1 and Level 2 examinations) or more than 6 hours (GCE and Level 3 examinations). - (Where extra time has been used following formal approval, this should be included in the calculation.) - (Supervised rest breaks must not be included in the total duration of the papers when applying for special consideration.) - 1% Reserved for more minor problems: - on-going noise during an examination; - illness of another candidate which leads to minor disruption in the examination room; - stress or anxiety for which medication has been prescribed; - hay fever on the day of an examination; - minor upset arising from administrative problems.

-Where the request for special consideration fails to meet the criteria it will be rejected.
+Where the request for special consideration fails to meet the criteria, it will be rejected.

-Candidates who are absent from a timetabled component/unit for acceptable reasons
+4 Candidates who are absent from a timetabled component/unit for acceptable reasons